SteveDog16/Ames-Housing/README.md

 ### Explore a graph

+**Zooming In:**
-If you want to zoom into a specific area of a graph, click on an starting point, hold your cursor and move it towards the ending point of the area you want to explore, then release your cursor.
+For a closer look at a specific area within a graph, single-click your starting point, drag your cursor towards the desired ending point, and release.

+**Resetting the View:**
-If you want to go back to the original view, double click on the graph.
-This applies to every feature for the exploration of any graphs.
+To return to the original view, simply double-click anywhere on the graph.
+This user-friendly feature is consistent across all graph interactions.

+**Moving the Graph:**
-If you want to move the graph around, hover your cursor to the top right corner of a graph, click on an icon with 4 arrows, and hold and move your mouse to look at a specific area of the graph.
+For adjusting the position of the graph, navigate to the top right corner and click on the icon featuring four arrows.
+Hold the click and move your mouse to explore specific areas of interest.

+**Selecting Bars in Bar Graphs:**
-If you want to select a bar in a bar graph, click on a dotted square icon, hold and move your mouse on the box(es) you want to select.
+To select individual bars in a bar graph, click on the dotted square icon, and then hold and move your mouse to encompass the desired bars.

+**Selecting Data Points in Scatter Plots:**
-If you want to select certain data points in a scatter plot, click on an oval-shaped icon, hold and move your mouse on the data points you want to select.
+For pinpointing specific data points in a scatter plot, click on the oval-shaped icon.
+Hold the click and move your mouse to highlight the data points you wish to select.

+**Zooming In and Out:**
-If you want to zoom in a graph, click on the square with a plus sign.

-If you want to zoom out of a graph, click on the square with a minus sign.
+Enabling zoom functionality is a breeze.
+Click on the square icon with a plus sign to zoom in, or the square with a minus sign to zoom out.

+**Viewing Data Point Details:**
+To access specific value descriptions on the graph, hover over the data point of interest.
+A display box will appear, containing relevant information such as neighborhood, x-axis, and y-axis values.

+**Customizing Neighborhood Display:**
+Tailor your graph's presentation by choosing which neighborhoods to include or exclude.
+In the legend on the right side of the graph, simply click on the neighborhoods you wish to hide or reveal.
+Effortlessly refine your visualizations to meet your needs.

 ## Link to the housing dataset